 - Keep a record of your baby’s eating habits and symptoms.

-- If you breastfeed, keep a record of the foods you eat and how they impact your baby.
+- If you breastfeed, keep a record of the foods you eat and how they affect your baby.

 - Learn about your family medical history, especially any food allergies.

 As a mother, it’s painful to see your child in distress, especially from something as natural as eating.
 Don’t hesitate to reach out to friends or family members.
 You can also find a support group to help you develop coping strategies.

 Knowing others are going through a similar situation is often enough to empower you to stay positive.
 Take comfort in the fact that many milk allergies can be controlled through dietary changes if you breastfeed or switch formulas.